 Planning: determine business needs, user profiles, access needs, and application requirements.

 Licensing: select the correct Windows or Microsoft 365 licenses for AVD access.
+(Most SMEs find M365 Business Premium is the best entry point).

 Deployment: use the portal to complete AVD configurations, including virtual machines, desktops, network access, and Azure security requirements.